Skip to content

 Bikers on the Congo Nile Trail

-it is equipped with accommodations and camping sites well maintained and ready to offer tourists an amazing experience during the course of their cycling or walking adventures along it making it one of the best tourist attractions in Rwanda
+it is equipped with accommodations and camping sites well maintained and ready to offer tourists an amazing experience during their cycling or walking adventures along it making it one of the best tourist attractions in Rwanda

-This is the largest fresh water lake of Rwanda, one of the the greatest lakes of Africa.
-It is the major source of flesh fish for the country characterized with crystal clear water , stunning views of botanical gardens, beaches and resorts and one of the major tourist attractions in Rwanda.
+This is the largest freshwater lake in Rwanda, one of the greatest lakes in Africa.
+It is the major source of flesh fish for the country characterized by crystal clear water, stunning views of botanical gardens, beaches, and resorts, and one of the major tourist attractions in Rwanda.

-The lake is a perfect destination for water adventurous activities such as boat cruising, swimming, water rafting, kayaking, fishing, birding watching, sun bathing and nature walks.
+The lake is a perfect destination for water adventurous activities such as boat cruising, swimming, water rafting, kayaking, fishing, bird watching, sunbathing, and nature walks.

 Kigali, Rwanda’s Capital City